heisencoder/tab-shortcuts/README.md

     as defined by the order that the windows were created.
 This skips over other pop-up type windows.
 If the active tab is itself in a pop-up type window then it is moved into a regular tab in the next window.
-*   `toggle-pinned`: Toggles the pinned state of all the selected windows.:w
+*   `toggle-pinned`: Toggles the pinned state of all the selected windows.

 You can select multiple tabs by holding down Shift or Ctrl while clicking on tabs.